PhysiCell-Tools/python-loader/man/TUTORIAL_python3_timestep.md

 a computer language written for statistical computing.
 As such, pandas provides us with the spreadsheet like DataFrame and the Series data type.

-For analysing the cell agent data statistically, a pandas dataframe with the agent's position (xyz), the realted mesh center coordinate (mnp), the related voxel coordinate (ijk), values from a bunch of cell attributes, the cell surrouning substrate concentrations, and some additional attributes like the voxel's cell density and the xyz vector length, and, if applicable, physiboss output, can be retrieved.
+For analyzing the cell agent data statistically, a pandas dataframe with the agent's position (xyz), the related mesh center coordinate (mnp), the related voxel coordinate (ijk), values from a bunch of cell attributes, the cell surrounding substrate concentrations, and some additional attributes like the voxel's cell density and the xyz vector length, and, if applicable, physiboss output, can be retrieved.

 ```python
 df_cell = mcds.get_cell_df()